ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 * Create an upload area
 * Upload files to the upload area.

-There is a useful script for uploading files to an s3 bucket (See [here](https://ebi-ait.github.io/hca-ebi-wrangler-central/tools/handy_snippets.html#uploading-files-to-an-s3-bucket-from-the-archives)), which can speed up the process tremendously.
+There is a useful [script](https://ebi-ait.github.io/hca-ebi-wrangler-central/tools/handy_snippets.html#uploading-files-to-an-s3-bucket-from-the-archives) for uploading files to an s3 bucket, which can speed up the process tremendously.
 Note that this step does not need to be completed now, and can wait until after the metadata spreadsheet has been gathered.

-Then move onto the ‘curating metadata’ section.
+Then move onto the [‘curating metadata’](#curating-metadata) section.

 ### Spreadsheet template generation